 Hot tubs, pool tables, and other specialty items can turn otherwise easy moves into huge hassles.

-They need servicing and disassembly before they’re moved–jobs usually best left to professionals like the best interstate moving companies.
+They need servicing and disassembly before they’re moved—jobs usually best left to professionals like the best interstate moving companies.

 You can have specialty 3rd-party service companies handle them at origin and destination, but they’ll charge you an arm and a leg.